 Coronavirus in the UK: The latest numbers

-– 6,650 people have been confirmed as testing positive for the virus, as of 9am on March 23.
-This is up 967 on the equivalent figure 24 hours earlier, which is the second biggest day-on-day increase in the volume of cases since the outbreak began.
-It also a day-on-day rise of 17%.
+– 8,077 people have been confirmed as testing positive for the virus, as of 9am on March 24.
+This is up 1,427 on the equivalent figure 24 hours earlier, and is the biggest day-on-day increase in the volume of cases since the outbreak began.
+It also a day-on-day rise of 21%.

 Advertising